These are the ten safest and most peaceful countries in the world

 The covid-19 pandemic and the recent conflicts that affect public order in different parts of the world have changed life a lot for thousands of people.

-Taking these factors into account, plus the degree of militarization, the Institute for the Economy and Peace annually performs a classification of the safest and most peaceful countries on the planet.
+The Institute for Economy and Peace, taking into account these factors, plus the degree of militarization, annually performs a classification of the safest and most peaceful countries on the planet.
 The ranking is known as the Global Peace Index.

 (Also read: Russia: Putin answers about what can happen in the war on May 9)